google/WebFundamentals/src/content/en/tools/lighthouse/audits/canonical.md

 * Use secure HTTPS canonical URLs over HTTP ones as much as possible.
 Make sure that the page is completely secure and doesn't have any mixed content errors.
 See [Understand Security Issues][Security] to learn how to diagnose security errors in Chrome DevTools.
-* Make sure that the canonical URL is valid.
 * If you use [hreflang links][hreflang]{:.external} to serve different versions of a page depending on a user's language or country, make sure that the canonical URL points to the proper page for that respective language or country.